hkpeaks/peaks-consolidation/README.md

 ## Ultra Speed for Query Billion Rows File & Database

-Compared to other expensive ETL/Consolidation solutions, the rule setting of Peaks Dataframe is exceptionally simple for any user.
+Compared to other expensive consolidation solutions e.g, Oracle HFM, SAP BPC, IBM Cognos Controller and TM1, the rule setting of Peaks Dataframe is exceptionally simple for any user.
 Additionally, CurrentSetting{} allows you to leverage your computing device to deal with billions of rows of queries at your fingertips, whether it’s a single file or a folder containing many files.

 ```
 CurrentSetting{StreamMB(1000)Thread(100)}